muon-build/muon/README.md

 [samurai](https://github.com/michaelforney/samurai)) is also required to bootstrap muon, but can be optionally embedded into muon after bootstrapping.

+Documentation requires `scdoc` in order to be built.

 ## Building

 You can bootstrap muon like this: